 “All roads lead to Rome.”~ Alain de Lille

 Back to the story…

-On the particular Saturday that we visited, there was a carnival in full swing out in front of what remains of Elbasan Castle (it originally had 26 impressive towers that were 9 m tall, but much of their grandeur has been destroyed due to the passage of time).
+On the particular Saturday we visited, there was a carnival in full swing out in front of what remains of Elbasan Castle (it originally had 26 impressive towers that were 9 m tall, but much of their grandeur has faded with the passage of time).

 Next destination: Berat

 A short time later, before the unknown perils of dusk befell us, we arrived at Belagrita Palace.
 Yes, the very same hotel that has been previously but indirectly mentioned.
 The hotel that we would, later that night… sleep at.
 Dun, dun, dunnn!
 (Queue sinister smoke and eerie music).

 Belagrita Palace is a 4-star luxury hotel located at the entrance to the city of Berat where we were welcomed by a lovely older Albanian woman, who, of course, offered us a glass of local wine after our short and lazy journey (classic Albanian hospitality).